aMytho/Pdf-Acc-Toolset/README.md

 ## Installation for Development

-> This is only neccessary if you want to develop the project.
+> This is only necessary if you want to develop the project.
 If you just want to use the application, head to [our website](https://pdf-accessibility.tools).

 You will need the [.NET 8 SDK and Runtime Environment](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) as well as the corresponding ASP release.
 To generate the CSS you will an need an LTS build of [NodeJS/NPM](https://nodejs.org/en).